core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 *	Values MUST follow the encoding rules of one of the datatypes listed in {{data-types-mapping}}.

 The following example shows a possible use of anydata.
-In this example, an anydata is used to define a data node containing a notification event, this data node can be defined within an YANG list to create an event logger.
+In this example, an anydata is used to define a data node containing a notification event, this data node can be part of a YANG list to create an event logger.

 Definition example: